 A student must be admitted to candidacy for the doctorate within five years after admission to the doctoral program and at least six months before the date on which the degree will be conferred.
 It is the responsibility of the student to submit an application for admission to candidacy when all the requirements for candidacy have been fulfilled.
-Applications for admission to candidacy are made in duplicate by the student and submitted to the Student Services Office for further action and transmission to the Graduate School.
-Application forms may be obtained at the Graduate School, Room 2123, Lee Building, or http://gradschool.umd.edu/sites/gradschool.umd.edu/files/uploads/application for admission to can didacy.pdf.
+Applications for admission to candidacy are made by the student and submitted to the Student Services Office for further action and transmission to the Graduate School.
+Application forms may be obtained at the Graduate School, Room 2123, Lee Building, or http://gradschool.umd.edu/sites/gradschool.umd.edu/files/uploads/application_for_admission_to_can_didacy.pdf.
 Paperwork must be received by the Graduate School prior to the 25th of the month in order for the advancement to become effective the first day of the following month.